MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ## Response restrictions

-This section allows you to select the response restriction options and when to stop receiving responses.
+You can select whether your survey is open for receiving responses and also specify a time period when to start and stop receiving responses.

 The available settings are: